 - The first two trends will lead to a rapid artificial automation (AI)-led revolution in how we use change project tools.

 Stephen believes that the best way to predict the future is to create it and in “Post COVID19 Trends: “The Future is Projects – The Future is Positive” he highlights three future project management trends: Demand, Leadership, and Automation which will impact the industry sooner, rather than later, and how you can shape the future.

 The guide to future project management trends draws on Stephen’s 30 years’ experience in portfolio and project management, across various sectors, as well as his time in academia.

 About the Author

 Stephen Carver is rated as one of the top lecturers at one of Europe’s leading MBA business schools, Cranfield University’s School of Management in the UK.

-He has a reputation of taking complex management concepts such as projects, influencing change and crisis management and being able to distil them down into highly informative and fast moving lectures – often using “storytelling” techniques.
+He has a reputation for taking complex management concepts such as projects, influencing change, and crisis management and being able to distil them down into highly informative and fast-moving lectures – often using “storytelling” techniques.
 His attitude is: “If you haven’t done it – you shouldn’t be teaching it!”

 Unusually, for an academic, he has actually spent most of his working life in real business and still runs his own, highly successful, project management company.
 Stephen is a rare blend of academic, businessman, and teller of tales.
 He has taught across the world and has appeared on national radio and TV